- Getting Started

 A model calculation for adding fields to the target table using analytical expressions, which calculates aggregation operations on multiple rows of the table according to the context.
 The measure is often used to calculate total, count, average, percentage, etc. according to the different dimensions.

 A model calculation for generating a table by writing an analytical expression.
+It could be an original table(such as 'Sales') or a table function that returns a table(such as filter('Sales','Sales'[Quantity] > 1)).
+Usually, It appears in the first parameter of aggregation or window functions.
 Currently, the Wyn dashboard automatically generates a complete calculation table based on the user input for querying data.

 It describes the environment in which an analytical expression is evaluated.
 It consists of dimension context and filter context.

-The dimension context can be understood as sending the dimension to the analytical expression.
-The filter context can be understood as filtering the data of the original table of analytical expression.
+Filter Context: The filter context can be understood as filtering the data of the original table of analytical expression.

 It is a unit of analytical expression logic that evaluates and returns a result.
 Expression is constructed by using model objects (tables, columns, or measures), functions, operators, or constants.

 As an alias, it's a text name that users can customize.
 It is used to set the expression's name.

 It contains one or more arguments that allow passing input parameters.
 The name of the function must be followed by a parenthesis in which the parameters are passed.
 A function can include multiple function calls as well as nested functions.